 Spurs showed they can compete with elite - Pochettino proud after Madrid draw

-Mauricio Pochettino revelled in Tottenham's draw at Champions League titleholders Real Madrid as it showed his side can compete at the highest level.
+Mauricio Pochettino revelled in Tottenham's draw at Champions League titleholders Real Madrid, saying the game showed his side can compete at the highest level.

 Tottenham left the Santiago Bernabeu with a point after holding two-time defending champions Madrid to a 1-1 draw on Tuesday.